wotbrew/idx/README.md

 #### `identify`

+Establishes a one-to-one hash index

-Identify operates on unique properties and predicates.
-It establishes a one-to-one index, that will throw if the property is non unique.
+`identify` operates on unique properties and predicates.
+It will throw if the property is non unique.
 Good for by-id type queries.

 `(identify users :id 32344)`

 #### `ascending`, `descending`

+Establishes a one-to-many sorted index.

 #### `path`